-The Bible’s Satanic Verses: Slavery, Sex Slavery, Infanticide,
+The Bible’s Satanic Verses: Hell, Torture, Slavery, Sex Slavery, Infanticide,

 Matricide, Homophobia, Ethnic Cleansing and Genocide